 Laminate countertops were super popular throughout the 1940s, 1950s, 1960s, and beyond.
-They provided home chefs with a durable work surface that was available in a broad range of colors and patterns.
-When Seattle, Washington based construction firm Hammer and Hand was renovating this kitchen, they selected a laminate countertop by Pionite in a particular style called Formal Mahogany.
+They provided home chefs with a durable work surface available in a broad range of colors and patterns.
+When Seattle, Washington-based construction firm Hammer and Hand renovated this kitchen, they selected a laminate countertop by Pionite in a particular style called Formal Mahogany.
 The countertop has a smooth aluminum edge, which helps to protect the laminate from scratches and dings.

 Must-Have Appliances in Bright, Bold Colors

 In our humble opinion, no midcentury modern kitchen is complete without a few must-have appliances in bright or pastel colors.
-Atlanta, Georgia based interior design firm Kandrac and Kole added midcentury charm to this traditional cooking space by pairing a retro red range by Big Chill with a cherry red electric mixer and bowl set by KitchenAid.Continue to 8 of 11 below.
+Atlanta, Georgia-based interior design firm Kandrac and Kole added midcentury charm to this traditional cooking space by pairing a retro red range by Big Chill with a cherry red electric mixer and bowl set by KitchenAid.Continue to 8 of 19 below.

 Vintage Countertop Accessories and a Retro Inspired Backsplash